One Word. One Story. One Messiah.

 Who This Study Is For

+That said, all are welcome.
 You do not need prior knowledge.
 You do not need to agree with everything on day one.
 You only need a willingness to listen, learn, and walk faithfully.

 An Invitation to a Formational Journey